YAHABOT/trading-sop-v1/PROJECT_TRACKING.md

 - Only **scenarios** are persisted in this build; other fields (Module 1 textareas, emotion, etc.) are still non-persistent.
 - No linkage yet to trades or post-market logic; this is pre-work for Module 3 and 4 integration.

+### Build 005 — Watching Price UI (Module 2)
+**Status:** Done / Passed

+**Scope:**
+1. Add “Watching Price” entries list in Module 2
+2. Each entry captures time, emotion, interpretation (preset + manual) and notes
+3. Add controls to add/delete watching entries (in-memory only)

+**What Was Implemented:**
+- In **Module 2 — During Session (Global)** added a `Watching Price (Flat State)` section:
+  - Context text explaining this is for when the trader is flat but actively watching price.
+- For each **Watching Entry**:
+  - `Time (EST)` — free text input (e.g. 09:45, 10:10).
+  - `Emotion` — free text input (e.g. calm, hesitant, FOMO).
+  - `Interpretation (how the market looks)` using preset checkboxes:
+    - Chop
+    - Compression
+    - Sweep
+    - Displacement
+    - Indecision
+    - Stalling
+  - `Custom interpretation tags (manual)` — free text (comma-separated if needed).
+  - `Notes` — textarea for short description of what was seen and how it influenced thinking.
+- Controls:
+  - `+ Add Watching Entry` button → appends a new entry card.
+  - `Delete` button per entry → removes that specific card.

+**Notes / Limitations (by design):**
+- `watchEntries` are stored in front-end memory only (no persistence in this build).
+- Page refresh clears all watching entries.
+- No emotional surges / adaptation logic added yet (planned in Builds 006–007).